 I was the lead product designer and editorial art director for the redesign and rebrand of thecut.com in 2017.
-This included a new identity, site architecture, home screen, refreshed article pages, new wedding and design listing directories, a new image gallery story format, and refreshed visual content.
-The Cut's editorial mission had evolved from a nymag.com style blog launched in 2012, to a widely respected independent site covering a much larger and more diverse mix of content, far beyond fashion.
+This included a new logo, architecture, home screen, refreshed article pages, new wedding and home design listing utilities, a new visual story format, and refreshed visual style guides.
+The Cut's editorial mission had evolved from a nymag.com fashion blog launched in 2012, to a widely respected independent site covering a much larger and more diverse mix of content, far beyond fashion.
 The redesign was undertaken to better reflect what it had become.
-This project won the gold medal for best homepage redesign at the 2018 Society of Publication Designers Awards, and the 2019 gold medal for web typography.
+This project was awarded the gold medal for best homepage redesign at the 2018 Society of Publication Designers Awards, and the 2019 gold medal for web typography.

 My Role: senior art director & Lead product designer